Close

 It is crucial to remember that the automatic restoration of the sum assured is contingent upon two conditions: refraining from making any additional withdrawals within two years and maintaining the regular payment of due premiums.

-Therefore, the sole scenario in which a partial withdrawal from your ULIP policy could have a prolonged impact is if the policyholder passes away during the two years following the withdrawal.
+Therefore, the sole scenario in which a partial withdrawal in ULIP policy could have a prolonged impact is if the policyholder passes away during the two years following the withdrawal.
 The reduced sum assured will be disbursed to the nominee in such an instance.

 FAQs on Partial Withdrawal in ULIP